alwaysashutosh/question-and-answer-system-for-ed-tech-company/README.md

 # Question And Answering System using LangChain, Google Palm, FAISS and FastAPI for E-Learning Company

-We will be creating Question and Answering System using LangChain, Google palm, FAISS and FastAPI for E-Learning Company based on CSV file that includes FAQs of Codebasics - an E-Learning Company.
+We will be creating Question and Answering System using LangChain, Google palm, FAISS and FastAPI for E-Learning Company based on CSV file

 ## Getting the API Key for using Google Palm